Chapter 2 : Two

 "Wait!
 Where are you going, Dee?"
 Lysander called.

 "To go kill Lucy's prat of a cousin!"
+I called back.

-I saw him standing by the lake, just where Lucy had said he'd be, looking far too relaxed while the entire school was talking about him.
+I saw him standing by the lake, just where Lucy had said he'd be, looking far too relaxed considering the entire school was talking about him.
 It also worried me that he seemed to know I would come find him, and smiled at me as I glared at him.

 "Darcy Finnigan.
 To what do I owe the pleasure?" he asked, smirking.